Thank you

 Fundraising

-There are lots of different ways you can fundraise for SARSAS.
-From our experience, choosing…
+There are loads of different ways you can fundraise for SARSAS.
+Choosing something you enjoy…

 A group of people protesting in Clinton Downs.